core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 With this information from the topic discovery step, the client can already set up its multicast address and start receiving multicast notifications for the group observation in question.

 In heavily asymmetric networks like municipal notification services, discovery and notifications do not necessarily need to use the same network link.
-For example, a departure monitor could use its (costly and usually-off) cellular uplink to discover the topics it needs to update its display to, and then listen on a LoRA-WAN interface for receiving the actual multicast notifications.
+For example, a departure monitor could use its (costly and usually switched off) cellular uplink to discover the topics it needs to update its display to, and then listen on a LoRaWAN interface for receiving the actual multicast notifications.

 ## Introspection at the Multicast Notification Sender # {#appendix-different-sources-introspection}